girlscript/winter-of-contributing/C_CPP/Algorithmic Approaches/Greedy/Algorithms_Flowcharts_In_C.md

 Step 1: Fill the 5-liter jar.

-Step 2: Empty 3 liters out of it into the 3-liter jar.
+Step 2: Transfer 3 liters out of it into the 3-liter jar.

-Step 3: Discard the contents of 3-liter jar.
+Step 3: Empty the 3-liter jar.

-Step 4: Empty the 2 liters in the 5-liter jar into the 3-liter jar.
+Step 4: Transfer the rest 2 liters left in the 5-liter jar into the 3-liter jar.

-Step 5: Fill the 5-liter jar again.
+Step 5: Refill the 5-liter jar again.

-Step 6: Empty a liter from the 5-liter jar into the partially filled 3-liter jar (which has 2 liters in it).
+Step 6: Empty 1-liter from the 5-liter jar into 3-liter jar (which has 2 liters in it).

-Step 7: Discard the contents of the 3-liter jar.
+Step 7: Empty the 3-liter jar.

-Step 8: The 5 liter jar has 4 liters left out in it.
+Step 8: The 5 liter jar now has 4 liters left in it.

 END